 When the first humans arrived in Amol-Kalit many centuries ago, they quickly adapted to the harsh environment.
 Their quick grasp of agriculture enabled them to tame the fertile floodplains and sustain a large population.
 It was around this time that the Annunaki Pantheon first appeared and began to compete for worshipers among both the human and non-human populations.
 Whatever proto-religions the migrating humans brought with them were quickly eclipsed and supplanted.

 It was not long after the cities were settled and large that the first wars began.
-While war and conflict was a grim inevitability everywhere else, for the people of Amol-Kalit it became a constant - practically a way of life.
-Though there are occasional periods of peace - and of unity against outside invaders, Amol-Kalit has never been united under one government.
-It has never known a true or lasting peace and, at this rate, it likely never will.
+While war and conflict was a grim inevitability everywhere else, for the people of Amol-Kalit it was constant and - practically a way of life.
+More recently, the constant wars have subsided with the emergence of the Empire of Amol-Kalit